-We initially intend to seek marketing approval for D-PLEX for the prevention of sternal SSIs after cardiac surgery and the prevention of SSIs in patients undergoing abdominal surgery.
-We will train our marketing and sales personnel to not promote our products, if approved, for any other uses outside of any FDA-cleared indications for use, known as "off-label uses."
+If the FDA does not agree that our data support the prevention of SSIs in bone and soft tissue, we intend to seek marketing approval for D- $PLEX{100}$ for the prevention of sternal SSIs after cardiac surgery and the prevention of SSIs in patients undergoing abdominal surgery.
+We will train our marketing and sales personnel to not promote our products, if approved, for any other uses outside of any FDA-approved indications for use, known as "off-label uses."
 We cannot, however, prevent a physician from using our products off-label, when in the physician's independent professional medical judgment he or she deems it appropriate.
-For example, if we obtain approval of D-PLEX for the prevention of sternal SSIs after cardiac surgery and the prevention of SSIs in patients undergoing abdominal surgery, physicians may nevertheless decide to use D-PLEX in an attempt to prevent infections in connection with other types of surgeries, and there may be increased risk of injury to patients if physicians attempt to use our products for these uses for which they are not approved.
+For example, if we obtain approval of D- $PLEX{100}$ for the prevention of sternal SSIs after cardiac surgery and the prevention of SSIs in patients undergoing abdominal surgery, physicians may nevertheless decide to use D- $PLEX{100}$ in an attempt to prevent infections in connection with other types of surgeries, and there may be increased risk of injury to patients if physicians attempt to use our products for these uses for which they are not approved.
 Furthermore, the use of our products for indications other than those approved by the FDA or any foreign regulatory body may not effectively treat such conditions, which could harm our reputation in the marketplace among physicians and patients.